How to complete the Learning Agreement

 How to Properly Complete the OLA Document and Which Subjects to Include?

-Students are not allowed to choose subjects that they have already completed at the Faculty of Economics.
+Students can’t choose subjects that they have already completed at the Faculty of Economics or that are included in the programme of their field of study/specialisation in subsequent semesters.

 Passing of general and specialized subjects